eryksiejka47/K-Spice-API-Yggdrasil/README.md

 ## Step six – Do a test run.

-copy paste this code (add code the user can copy paste) and check if it compiles.
+Use the code below to.
 If it compiled Congratulations you can start with the K-Spice API

 ```python
 # Importing necessary libraries